msupply-foundation/conforma-web-app/docs/internal/config/Lookup-Tables.md

 ## Viewing lookup tables

-Lookup tables contain data which may be referenced by the application form.
+Lookup tables contain data which may be referenced by application forms.

 ### To view the list of lookup tables: